rghvsh/RAG/README.md

 **Mentors: Ria Cheruvu and Dmitriy Pastushenkov**

+To export your data follow the video given below and install data in a JSON Format, the JSON file will be inside the telegram desktop folder add the path to that file in the file field in the GUI
 ## Build Instructions

 Ensure all requirements are installed in the latest version or the version which is mentioned.